Bread Dad

 Reasons & Solutions

 • Too little sugar.
-If you remove sugar from the recipe (i.e. to reduce calories), you can throw off the recipe.
+If you remove sugar from the recipe (e.g. to reduce calories), you can throw off the recipe.
 Yeast uses sugar in part to fuel its growth.
 Best results are based on using the amount of sugar stated in a recipe.

 • Too much salt.
 If you accidentally added a tablespoon of salt when the recipe called for a teaspoon, you will be hurting the yeast’s ability to grow.